G7 finance ministers agree global minimum corporate tax of at least 15% | DW | 05.06.2021

 The 'historic' agreement to commit to a minimum global corporate tax could end decades of countries competing to attract corporate giants with low tax rates.

-Finance ministers from the G7 nations on Saturday pledged to commit to a minimum global level of corporate tax after two days of talks in London.
+Finance ministers from the G7 nations on Saturday pledged to commit to a minimum global level of corporate tax of at least 15%

 The deal aims to get multinationals — particularly tech giants — to pay more into government coffers hit hard by the pandemic.